-Headlines on 2017 Medicare changes bombard the news, and advertisements and notices on Medicare coverage options for the new year flood into beneficiary mailboxes across the country.
+Headlines on 2020 Medicare changes fill the news, and advertisements and notices on Medicare coverage options for the new year flood into beneficiary mailboxes across the country.
 This phenomena is just part of Medicare’s Annual Election Period (AEP), also known as fall open enrollment, which runs from Oct 15 – Dec 7.
 During the AEP, beneficiaries can review their current coverage and plan changes for the coming year and make a change.
 Beneficiaries can switch their Medicare Advantage plan and/or Part D coverage, and/or return to Original Medicare.

 Yet so much information floating around in the news and mail, also creates a ripe environment for confusion, fraud and scams.
 This means that if you have Medicare, you need to keep an eye out for people trying to rip you off.
 Crooks are out trying to get your Medicare number, financial information or health insurance number to steal your identity or trick you into buying something you don’t need.
 And some “bad apple” insurance agents may try to sell you a Medicare plan that makes them money and cheats you out of benefits you really need.

 Don’t let anyone trick you into making a bad decision.
 Take the time every year for a “check-up” on your Medicare choices during Open Enrollment.
 You can call your local Health Insurance Counseling and Advocacy Program (HICAP) to review and understand your choices at 1-800-434-0222.
 HICAP offers free, individual, unbiased counseling on Medicare and other health insurance related issues.
 Also, if you come across any such scams, report them to our California Senior Medicare Patrol at 1-855-613-7080.
 Make sure you talk with your health care provider before making changes as well.